Shandaken's Hamlets

 Founded in 1886, Oliverea’s famous Winnisook Club sits at the base of Slide Mountain, 3,000 feet above sea level.
 In 1887 a lodge was built on the private club’s 1,600 acres, and eventually 14 private homes were added, with ownership passing down through the original owners’ families.
 A natural lake, which empties into the headwaters of the Esopus Creek, was dammed to form a five-acre lake for recreation.
 Many celebrities have visited the club, including William Jennings Bryan, John Burroughs and John Kennedy Jr. Winnisook is the oldest active club in the Town of Shandaken.

-Pine Hill takes its name from the steep ascent rising towards Belleayre that famously challenged travelers and settlers heading west.
-Although settled during the late 1700’s, Pine Hill came into its own when the railroad reached it in 1872.
 Soon thereafter, the hamlet became a thriving resort.
 Summer visitors poured in to enjoy its spectacular scenery, clean air and pure water.
 Accommodations lined every street, the larger hotels bearing grand-sounding or romantic names, such as the Wellington and the Avon Inn.
 Home to two bowling alleys, two newspapers, several churches and stores, a silent movie theater, a stately stone library, and the Crystal Spring Water Company, Pine Hill was justly called the “Saratoga of the Catskills”.

 Highmount, originally named Summit, began as an Ulster and Delaware Railroad stop and a few farmhouses, situated on the boundary between Ulster and Delaware Counties.
 Its fortunes changed in 1881 with the building of the Grand Hotel.
 Ambitiously proportioned and fully one eighth of a mile long, the Grand is said to be patterned architecturally after Coney Island’s fancifully-towered Oriental Hotel.
 The Grand straddled the line between Shandaken and Middletown, and guests took advantage of its “sliding” bar room, which could shift from one end of the hotel to the other, depending on which township was dry or wet.
 Outdoor recreation took hold during the 1940’s with the opening of Belleayre and Highmount ski centers.
 Skiing is the hamlet’s continuing attraction today.